-Already in some homes, we able to switch on our a/c, remotely, so that we come home to a cool house.
+Already in some homes, we are able to switch on our a/c, remotely, so that we come home to a cool house.
 Start the cooking and the washing from the office or the road, before we get home.
-Put the roast for dinner in the over at 7.30am, start it remotely from the office at 4pm – an hour before we leave – and come home to dinner nearly being done.
+Put the roast for dinner in the oven at 7.30am, start it remotely from the office at 4pm – an hour before we leave – and come home to dinner nearly being done.
 Or to a just completed wash cycle, with the clothes simply needing to be transferred to the dryer.
 Critical tasks in the homes of the future – some of which are already here — are being done remotely, over the internet.

 The office lags behind.

 For a long time now, offices have had smart lighting–lighting that turns off when no one is in the room.
 They have generally not made the leap to smart air conditioning or heating, and that is a big cost problem for companies.
 Energy saving, to a large degree, still depends on human interaction.

 Enter a European company called Schneider Electric, which wants to completely change Trinidad and Tobago’s green game.
 Schneider’s business is smart energy management, which is all about saving companies big bucks by managing their energy consumption, from any place at any time.
 From the wall socket, to big server stacks.
 They operate in more than 100 countries, have 137 000 employees, and last year generated 25.7b Euro in revenue.